MicrosoftDocs/azure-fluid-preview-pr/azure-fluid-relay-preview-pr/articles/concepts/containers-runtime.md

 menuPosition: 5
 ---

+# Azure Fluid Relay containers and the container runtime

+> [!NOTE]
+> Find a place for "A Fluid container is the instantiated container JavaScript object, but it's also the definition of the container.
+We interchangeably use "container" to refer to the class, which can create new objects, and the instantiated object itself.

-A **Fluid container** is a foundational concept for creating anything with the Fluid Framework.
-All of the sample Fluid applications use a Fluid container to manage the user experience, app logic, and app state.
+**Fluid containers** are the atomic unit of storage in the Azure Fluid Relay service, and are foundational concept for creating anything with the Fluid Framework.
+The container contains all data associated with a Fluid session, including operations and snapshots.
+The Fluid runtime uses the container's data to recreate the state of a Fluid session.

-However, a Fluid container is *not* a standalone application.
+Fluid containers are *not* standalone applications.
 A Fluid container is a *code-plus-data package*.
-A container must be loaded by the Fluid loader and connected to a Fluid service.
+Containers must be loaded by a Fluid loader and connected to a Fluid service before the Fluid session is ready to be used.

-Because containers are such a core concept, we'll look at them from a few different angles.

-## Container vs Runtime

-A Fluid container is the instantiated container JavaScript object, but it's also the definition of the container.
-We interchangeably use "container" to refer to the class, which can create new objects, and the instantiated object itself.

-The `ContainerRuntime` refers to the inner mechanics of the Fluid container.
-As a developer you will interact with the runtime through the runtime methods that expose useful properties of the instantiated container object.

-## What is a Fluid container?
+## What does the Fluid container contain?

+Fluid containers contain the app logic and state of a Fluid session, including the logic to merge remote state change operations into the local state stored in the container.

-A Fluid container is a code-plus-data package.
-A container includes at least one Fluid object for app logic, but often multiple Fluid objects are composed together to create the overall experience.
+**Fluid Objects** contain the application logic for a Fluid session.
+Within a container, app logic is encapsulated in Fluid objects.
+Every container must include at least one Fluid object, and will frequently contain multiple objects composed together to create the overall experience.

-From the Fluid service perspective, the container is the atomic unit of Fluid.
-The service does not know about anything inside of a Fluid container.

-That being said, app logic is handled by Fluid objects and state is handled by the distributed data structures within the Fluid objects.
+**Distributed data structures** (DDSes) contain app state data and merge logic.

 ## What does the Fluid container do?